 Ken Sklute is also available to create private workshops both here in North America as well as abroad.
 If you feel that you learn better with one on one education or have a few friends that would like to design a custom itinerary, contact Ken.

-Join Canon Explorer of Light Ken Sklute in Fairbanks, AK to photograph the dancing lights of the Aurora Borealis.
+Join Aurora Explorer Ken Sklute in Fairbanks, AK to photograph the dancing lights of the Aurora Borealis.
 The natural phenomenon of the Northern Lights provides astrophotographers with opportunities to photograph the night sky with colorful displays of green, pink and violet.
 You will quickly see why Aurora Borealis has been called Nature’s theater.

 Ken Sklute will take you out each evening for an adventure chasing the Aurora and provide on-location instruction on how to capture this celestial wonder creatively.